Submitting The Goods

 15th of each month at 11:59 PM EST, we reveal a new brief and the results of the last judge.

-You can also find this on the "How It Works" page.
+You can also find this on the "How To" page.

 We suggest you read it before applying.
 New York time (EST) is used to determine the time of day.